pauldzim/OVCC/README.md

 I have added an xcodeproj file, so that OVCC can be built using Apple's Xcode IDE.

+If you have any issues with building the project or running the prebuilt app (see below) please contact me at the email address in my user profile.

 'homebrew' and the SDL2, fontconfig, freetype, and png16 libraries are required to build OVCC.
 See https://brew.sh